New Mexican restaurant coming to Gering

 He said COVID-19 derailed his plans to open earlier in the year, pushed back renovations and closed down the location in the food court, which had been open for about 18 months.

-Ed Bartella co-owns with wife, Christina.
-The name is a nod to her father Pete Cervantes went by “Chino” due to his curly hair.
+Ed Bartella co-owns the restaurant with wife, Christina.
+The name is a nod to her father Pete Cervantes, who went by “Chino” due to his curly hair.

 Ed said the family tradition of cooking in the kitchen started with his in-laws and it’ll continue with his children.
 His son, David, helps manage the kitchen.